ShanerNT/LambdaPackages/readme.md

 ### snowflake.zip
 - Snowflake-Connector-Python 2.7.9
-- Old version may work better with lambda?
+- This works with lambda running python 3.9
+- Add this zip as a lambda layer